skulptur/data-fns/README.md

 ### `getItemReverseCyclic`

-Similar behaviour to `getItemCyclic` but reversed, starting from the last element and cycling back to the last element.
+Similar behaviour to `cyclic` but reversed, starting from the last element and cycling back to the last element.

 ```typescript
 <T>(index: number, array: Array<T>) => T